 What kinds of applications are competitive?

 Applicants who can demonstrate their need, talent, and passion for attending university through their application materials, including an introduction video, personal narrative, and work samples.
 Competitive applicants will show future promise, studying to make an impact as an important member of the theatre community.

 Where can I study?

-Scholarships are awarded to students attending an accredited private or public university or college in the United States.
+Scholarships are awarded to students attending an accredited private or public university in the United States.

 - The program will have a reputation for quality training at the institution

 - It will be a four year degree program

-- Scholarships will be awarded primarily for course fees
+- Scholarships will be awarded to cover tuition fees